FAQs

 It is alleged that the risk of such harm to the community was, or ought to have been, foreseen at the time by AASA and that AASA failed to take any or any adequate steps to minimise the risk of harm to the community.
 Neither, even to this date, has Anglo American done anything to clean up, or facilitate the clean-up, of the ongoing lead exposure of the Kabwe community.

-No. The case is against AASA not the Zambian government or ZCCM.
-In any event, according to the claimants’ experts, most of the lead that is currently in the local environment, in a form that poses a risk to the community, is likely to have been deposited between 1925 and 1974 i.e. during the period of AASA’s alleged involvement with the Mine.
-AASA is a highly profitable corporation which benefitted financially from its operations in Kabwe
+No. The case is against AASA not the Zambian government or the Mine's subsequent owners, Zambia Consolidated Copper Mines ('ZCCM').
+According to the claimants’ experts, most of the lead that is currently in the local environment, in a form that poses a risk to the community, is likely to have been deposited between 1925 and 1974 i.e. during the period of AASA’s alleged involvement with the Mine.
+AASA is a highly profitable corporation which benefitted financially from its operations in Kabwe.

 In 1974 AASA handed over to ZCCM, a Zambian state-owned company, a mine and operating system that was already inherently dangerous to local residents.